-Once an area of heavy industry, Possilpark was decimated over the last half of the 20th century and still suffers from a prolonged period of disinvestment.
-Despite this, Saracen Street remains a busy local shopping area with a mix of more than 70 smaller retailers and local businesses ranging from funeral parlours and public houses to dentists, opticians, home furnishings, mini-markets, bakeries, a florist, post office and an award-winning butcher amongst many others.
+An area of heavy industry, Possilpark went into decline in the last half of the 20th century.
+Although it still suffers from a prolonged period of disinvestment, Saracen Street remains a busy local shopping area with over 70 smaller retailers and businesses.
+These range from funeral parlours, opticians and dentists to home furnishings, mini-markets, bakeries, a florist, post office and an award-winning butcher amongst others.

-A number of businesses sit off the main throng of Saracen Street including Allied Vehicles, the largest employer in North Glasgow and See Woo, a large Chinese supermarket.
+A number of businesses sit off Saracen Street including Allied Vehicles, the largest employer in North Glasgow and See Woo, a large Chinese supermarket.

 Housing on Saracen Street remains mainly Victorian tenements with some having Heritage Environment Scotland B Listed status.
-Surrounding areas include new build houses, a shared school campus with 3 primaries and a nursery, two religious buildings which incorporates community space, a large new health centre and Saracen House, an office and conference facility.
+Surrounding areas include new build houses, a shared school campus with 3 primaries and a nursery, two religious buildings which incorporate community space, a large modern health centre and Saracen House with its office and conference facilities.